ldtteam/MinecoloniesWiki/pages/src/source/buildings/bakery.md

 {% endcapture %}
 {% include infobox/wrapper.html content=content infobox=infobox %}

+**Special Note: The baker only works on request.** If you set a minimum stock of bread at the cook, the baker will begin making bread once they have 3 stacks of wheat.
+Bread can also be requested at a post box.

 ## Bakery GUI

 {% include contentblock/building/main-gui.html header="When accessing the Bakery hut block by right-clicking on it, you will see a GUI with different options.
 You start on the main tab:" image="../../assets/images/gui/bakerygui1.png" %}